 At times criminal procedures can be complex and confusing.
 If you have any questions about the above legal procedures in your criminal felony case, contact Jessica Agnich for a free legal consultation.

 NOTE: California was traditionally a cash bail system.
 However, a new law passed in 2018 seeks to replace the cash bail system with a pre-trial risk assessment process.
 Because the new law is currently being challenged, the new law will not go into effect until further notice.
 Although the new statute contains some guidance about how the pre-trial risk assessment will work, some of the details remain unknown until executed.
-Once the new law goes into effect, I will create an update indicating how this process has been implemented in San Mateo County.
 Make sure you have an attorney present with you prior to the judge setting your bail or before any pre-trial risk assessment to make sure someone is fighting for you to stay out of custody during your case.